Program Description

 Dillon Mader is an Instructor at Western Technical College who bridges correctional, campus, and community spaces.
 Dillon primarily serves currently and formerly incarcerated learners, teaching employment, community resources, English, and adult basic education courses as well as providing one-on-one re-entry support.
 Leadership Group, a course that Dillon has facilitated for three years, is a space for justice-involved individuals and their allies to identify community-wide challenges and develop policy changes and programs to solve those challenges.
 Recently, Leadership has been exploring options to make public transit more affordable and accessible.
 In addition to his work at Western, Dillon serves on the La Crosse County Board and chairs the Health and Human Services Committee.

 Elizabeth Fryseth is a fierce transit, pedestrian and disability advocate within the community.
-She serves on multiple committees and boards, dedicated to reduce barriers, be proactive for positive change, and equitable outcomes for all who walk, bike, and roll.
+She serves on multiple committees and boards, dedicated to reducing barriers, being proactive for positive change, and equitable outcomes for all who walk, bike, and roll.